 None of the executive officers was selected pursuant to any arrangement or understanding, other than that with the executive officers of the Company acting within their capacity as such.
 Executive officers serve at the discretion of the Board.
-The following table sets forth certain biographical information concerning the Company's executive officers as of the Record Date:
+The following table and discussion sets forth certain biographical information concerning the Company's executive officers as of the Record Date:

-Name Age Position with the Company Keh-Shew Lu (1) (2) 67 President, Chief Executive Officer and Director Richard D. White(1) 66 Chief Financial Officer, Secretary and Treasurer Mark A. King (1) 5 5 Senior Vice President, Sales and Marketing Joseph Liu (1) 71 Senior Vice President, Operations Hans Rohrer 65 Senior Vice President, Business Development Clemente Beltran 44 Vice President, Corporate Supply Chain/Planning, Outsourcing and Quality Chieh Chang 61 Vice President, Senior General Manager, Worldwide Analog Products Julie Holland 52 Vice President, General Manager, Worldwide Analog Products Edmund Tang 66 Vice President, Corporate Administration Francis Tang (1) 59 Vice President, Worldwide Discrete Products
+Name Age Position with the Company Keh-Shew Lu (1) (2) 68 President, Chief Executive Officer and Director Richard D. White (1) 67 Chief Financial Officer and Secretary Mark A. King (1) 56 Senior Vice President, Sales and Marketing Joseph Liu 72 Senior Vice President, Operations Hans Rohrer 66 Senior Vice President, Business Development Clemente Beltran 45 Vice President, Corporate Supply Chain/Planning, Outsourcing and Quality Chieh Chang (1) (3) 62 Vice President, Senior General Manager, Worldwide Analog Products Julie Holland 53 Vice President, General Manager, Worldwide Analog Products Edmund Tang 67 Vice President, Corporate Administration Francis Tang (1) 60 Vice President, Worldwide Discrete Products

-- (1) These five executive officers are the Company's NEOs.
-See "Compensation Discussion and Analysis Introduction." - (2) See "Proposal One-Election of Directors" for biographical information regarding Dr. Keh-Shew Lu.
+- (1) These five executive officers are the Company's NEOs. - (2) See "Proposal One Election of Directors" for biographical information regarding Dr. Keh-Shew Lu. - (3) Mr. Chang left the Company on March 31, 2015.

-Richard D. White Chief Financial Officer, Secretary and Treasurer
+Richard D. White Chief Financial Officer and Secretary

-Mr. White was appointed the Company's Chief Financial Officer in May 2009.
+Mr. White was appointed the Company's Chief Financial Officer in 2009.
 From 2006 to 2009, he served as Senior Vice President, Finance.
-Mr. White has 33 years of senior level finance experience, including 25 years at TI, where he served as Vice President of Finance and Production Planning for MOS memory, Controller for TI's Asia Pacific Division in Singapore, and various other financial positions in the United States, France and Germany.
+Mr. White has 34 years of senior level finance experience, including 25 years at TI, where he served as Vice President of Finance and Production Planning for MOS memory, Controller for TI's Asia Pacific Division in Singapore, and various other financial positions in the United States, France and Germany.
 From 1999 to 2005, he served as the Chief Financial Officer for Optisoft, Inc., and from 2005 to 2006, he served as a Partner of Tatum, LLC.
 Mr. White, a licensed certified public accountant, holds a Bachelor's degree in Electrical Engineering from Oklahoma State University and an MBA from the University of Michigan.